 What’s a Permanent Residency Card?

-A permanent residency (PR) card is a government document that proves you have permanent residency status.
+A permanent residency card (sometimes referred to as a "PR Card") is a government document that proves you have permanent residency status.

-You’ll need your PR card to re-enter the country if you travel by car, boat, plane or train.
+You’ll need your Canadian permanent resident card to re-enter the country if you travel by car, boat, plane or train.
 What if you don’t have your PR card with you when you’re traveling?
-You’ll need to obtain a travel document that proves you are a permanent resident of Canada before you return to the country.
+You’ll need to obtain a temporary travel document that proves you are a permanent resident of Canada before you return to the country.